Meet the Class of 2022

 International Peace Studies Concentration

 Five IPS students from the Class of 2022 began their program during the fall 2020 semester.
-Due to the coronavirus pandemic, an additional 11 students were admitted to the MGA-IPS program and are anticipated to begin their studies on campus in January 2021.
+Due to the coronavirus pandemic, an additional eight were able to join the cohort in January 2021, and three additional students needed to defer until Fall 2021.

 Elizabeth Boyle (United States) graduated cum laude from the University of Notre Dame in 2020, earning a bachelor’s degree in political science and international peace studies.
 As a student she studied and worked on interreligious peacebuilding, served as student body president, fought for the rights of sexual assault survivors with the nonprofit organization Know Your IX, and was the recipient of the Yarrow Award in Peace Studies.